Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-prestige-classes.md

 All the following are features of the divine emissary prestige class.

+### Spells per Day/Spells Known
-**Spells per Day/Spells Known:** At each divine emissary level, the character gains new spells per day (and spells known, if applicable) as if he or she had also gained a level in a spellcasting class to which he or she belonged before adding the prestige class level.
+At each divine emissary level, the character gains new spells per day (and spells known, if applicable) as if he or she had also gained a level in a spellcasting class to which he or she belonged before adding the prestige class level.
 If already an